jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/chatbot/openai_integration.md

 OPENAI_API_KEY=your_api_key_here
 ```

+---

 ### Request Flow

 1. **Query Processing**
    - User query is received
    - Relevant documents are retrieved via similarity search
-     - If country report is specified: limit=1 document
+     - If country report specified: limit=1 document
-     - If no country report is specified: uses user-specified limit (default: 5)
+     - If no country report: uses user-specified limit (default: 5)
    - Documents are compressed to optimize token usage
    - Conversation context is gathered from recent interactions